All About Chenille - a Book Review and a Handbag Upgrade

 The store for mill employees, situated right across the street, is still up for grabs.
 Wouldn't it make a wonderful watering hole/gathering spot?
 Who wants to go in with me to open a pub called The Company Store?
 The logo would, of course, have to include a crown.

 Eventually, the chenille fad faded (as all fads do).
 But that wasn't the end of Dalton.
 Even as chenille went from chic to dowdy, resourceful entrepreneurs adapted all that chenille-making equipment to make carpet (another "tufted textile").
 To this day, Dalton remains the carpet capital of the world.

-"Southern Tufts" outlines this entire history, and Callahan includes images showing a wonderful array of vintage chenille clothing.
+"Southern Tufts" outlines this entire history and Callahan includes images of an array of vintage chenille clothing.
 These splendidly strange c.
 1940 pants were personal favorites.
 Don't they look comfy and a bit crazy?
 Can't decide which pair I prefer.
 Thanks to Lizzie, who's borrowing the book, for the photo:

 Callahan describes in detail the process of hand-tufting and how it was scaled up for mass production.
 She provides histories for what appears to be every chenille industry enterprise that ever existed, with longer, more complete profiles of some of the biggest and most famous players.